-The potential impact of this research on the breeding for FHB resistance is phenomenal.
-If we can prove that Glenn resistance to FHB is not based on the Fhb1 gene, this would be breakthrough for all wheat breeding programs dealing with FHB as a major threat for wheat.
+This research has a substantial potential impact on the breeding for FHB resistance, particularly, if Glenn resistance to FHB is not based on the Fhb1 gene.
+This would be breakthrough for all wheat breeding programs dealing with FHB as a major threat for wheat.
 Similarly, new genes for resistance to FHB in wheat are warranted as the arsenal of genes available to breeders is very limited.
 Parshall can be a good source of novel FHB resistance genes that could be mined by breeders.
 In both cases, the direct impact on wheat production at the state and regional (northern Great Plains), and national levels is tremendous.
 In the past years, NDSU HRSW cultivars with FHB resistance have been dominating the spring wheat growing region in the US.
 Recently released NDSU cultivars Barlow, Faller, Glenn, Steele-ND and Howard are major HRSW cultivars in the US spring wheat region.
 However, new and novel FHB resistant genes are needed to enhance the resistance of the most common and available cultivars.